RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 ### Narrow passages
 These benchmarks will test whether the robot can pass through a narrow passage like an opened door.

 #### Narrow passage 1

 ![Alt text](images/narrow-passage-1.png "Narrow passage 1")

+The distance between the start pose and the opening must be 4 CR.
+The distance between the opening and the goal pose must be 4 CR.
 The spacing between the red obstacles, the passage width, must be varied by a factor of the minimal width.
 The minimal width is at least the IR, or the minimal width when the robot is moving 'forward'.

 | Passage width       | Reached | # collisions | Time | Smoothness |